Using the Flow Builder

 To remove a link simply hover on the link (black line) and click on the red trash icon.

-Links with options
+Connections (or links) with options

-Some Steps have link options allowing you to choose the required condition for a person to proceed to the next step.
+Some steps have link options allowing you to choose the required condition for a person to proceed to the next step.

 For instance, the Check Email Activity filter step enables you to filter people into different paths depending on their email activity: opened, clicked, replied, etc.